 Tips before a medical examination

-Preparation for a Gynecological Ultrasound Examination
+Preparation for Gynecological Ultrasound Examination

 Methods of Gynecological Ultrasound Examination

-- Transabdominal (Abdominal)
+- Transabdominal (abdominal)

-- Transvaginal
+- Transvaginal (vaginal)

 - Transrectal

-Preparation Guidelines:
+Preparation Guidelines

-Transabdominal Ultrasound:
+For Transabdominal (Abdominal) Ultrasound:

-- Arrive with a full bladder.
+- Present with a full urinary bladder.

-Transvaginal Ultrasound:
+For Transvaginal (Vaginal) Ultrasound:

-- Arrive with an empty bladder.
+- Present with an empty urinary bladder.

-Transrectal Ultrasound:
+For Transrectal Ultrasound: